 The trooper sustained serious injuries and was flown via a medical helicopter to the Ohio State University Wexner Medical Center.

 The driver of the van, a 64-year-old woman, was not injured.
 The incident is under investigation.
 State law required drivers to move to an adjacent lane when approaching any vehicle with flashing or rotating lights on the roadside.
 If drivers cannot move over, they are supposed to slow down.

 While we do not know the cause of this incident, it does highlight the dangers that pedestrians face.
 Those who regularly walk in and around Cleveland know that it can be dangerous.
 During the latest reporting year in the US, there were more than 6,000 pedestrian accident deaths.
 Each year, around 130,000 people are injured and hospitalized after pedestrian crashes in the country.

-The latest reporting year of data available for Ohio shows us that there were 145 deaths and 2,641 injuries as a result of pedestrian crashes.
+The reporting year 2017 of data available for Ohio shows us that there were 145 deaths and 2,641 injuries as a result of pedestrian crashes.
 Our Cleveland pedestrian accident lawyers regularly help clients suffering from the following: